Ieshi/apm-new/README.md

 First application made with Angular.

-There is no database, the focus was on making it work.
+There is no database, the focus was on learning and making it work.

-Credits to Deborah KURATA (@deborahKurata) for her amazing tutorial.
+Credits to Deborah KURATA (@deborahKurata) for her amazing tutorial: Angular Getting started.